nuxt/framework/docs/content/3.api/1.composables/use-nuxt-app.md

 ## provide - fn

-`nuxtApp` is a runtime context that you can extend using [Nuxt Plugins](https://v3.nuxtjs.org/guide/directory-structure/plugins).
-You can use the `provide` function to create Nuxt plugins to make values and helper methods available in your Nuxt application across all composable and components.
+`nuxtApp` is a runtime context that you can extend using [Nuxt plugins](https://v3.nuxtjs.org/guide/directory-structure/plugins).
+You can use the `provide` function to create Nuxt plugins to make values and helper methods available in your Nuxt application across all composables and components.

 `provide` function accepts `name` and `value` parameters.